 Cataract Surgery Co-Management

-Cataracts are one of the leading causes of vision loss in people aged 65 or older.
-This condition develops as the eye ages, meaning that by the time we reach 80, more than half of us will have developed a cataract or will have undergone cataract surgery.
+Cataracts are a leading cause of vision loss among individuals aged 65 and older.
+As the eyes naturally age, cataracts develop, meaning that by the time we reach 80, more than half of us will either have cataracts or have undergone cataract surgery.

-A cataract is a clouding of the lens in your eye which is normally transparent.
-The lens, located inside the eye, behind the iris and the pupil, focuses light onto the retina at the back of your eye, where it is converted to nerve signals that are passed to the brain, thus enabling you to see.
+A cataract refers to the clouding of the normally transparent lens in your eye.
+The lens, positioned behind the iris and pupil, focuses light onto the retina at the back of your eye.
+The retina then converts this light into nerve signals, allowing you to see.

-When your lens becomes cloudy, the images projected onto your retina become blurry and unfocused and therefore the signal to the brain is also unclear.
+When the lens becomes cloudy, the images projected onto the retina become blurry and unfocused, resulting in unclear signals to the brain.

 What Causes Cataracts?

-Cataracts are part of the natural aging process of the eye.
-While the majority of cases develop in old age, there are instances of congenital cataracts, present at birth.
-Further, secondary or traumatic cataracts can occur at any age as a result of eye injury, surgery, or disease.
+Cataracts are a natural part of the aging process.
+While most cases occur in old age, there are instances of congenital cataracts present at birth.
+Additionally, secondary or traumatic cataracts can develop at any age due to eye injury, surgery, or disease.

-Certain medical, genetic, and behavioral risk factors can also accelerate its development, such as diabetes, a family history of cataracts, smoking and excessive alcohol consumption.
+Certain medical, genetic, and behavioral factors can accelerate cataract development, including diabetes, a family history of cataracts, smoking, and excessive alcohol consumption.

 - Blurred or double vision